Wilhelm-Lee/STUDY/README.md

 Good news!
 Finally, after months of work, I have my chance to say it proudly, the prototype is officially released!

-Not only it's a great milestone to my own, but also, it is prof to my programming abilities on Java.
+Not only it's a great milestone to my own, but also, it is proof to my programming abilities on Java.

 I definitely would have more better version to make out in the future.
 So thank you all for scanning through my project!
 I appreciate it very much! \\(\^-\^)\/